teaching-on-testbeds/repro-DNS/vm_experiment/README.md

 In the second resolver terminal, start a tcpdump to capture DNS traffic:
 ```
-sudo tcpdump -i any -s 65535 port 53 -w ~.verify_dump
+sudo tcpdump -i any -s 65535 port 53 -w ~/malicious_verify
 ```
-Next, from the benign-client, query the resolver for the IP address of `firewall.referral.lan`.
+Next, from the malicious-client, query the resolver for the IP address of `firewall.referral.lan`.
 Run
 ```
-dig firewall.referral.lan. @10.0.1.1
+dig firewall.referral.lan. @10.0.2.1
 ```
-(or to test the query from the malicious-client run: `dig firewall.referral.lan. @10.0.2.1`).
 You should get a response with `10.0.0.207`&mdash;the IP address of `firewall.referral.lan`:
 ```
 ;; QUESTION SECTION:
 ;firewall.referral.lan.
 IN      A